-Some non-UK students had the chance to vote fraudulently in last week’s election because of lax safeguards and mistaken electoral rolls—and at least four foreign citizens claim to have actually voted illegally.
+Some non-UK students had the chance to vote fraudulently in last week’s election because of lax safeguards and mistaken electoral rolls—and at least 13 foreign students claim to have actually voted illegally, an Oxford Student investigation has revealed.

-Max Gallien, a German student at Queen’s College, who as an EU citizen was eligible to vote in the local council election but not in the general election, claims to have cast a ballot in the Oxford East parliamentary contest.
+Max Gallien, a German student at Queen’s College – who as an EU citizen was eligible to vote in the local council election but not in the general election – said he cast a ballot in the Oxford East parliamentary contest after election workers confirmed to him he could vote in both races.

 Gallien said election workers handed him the national ballot even after he told them he was a German citizen and not allowed to vote: “It said on their list that I was allowed to vote for parliament, too,” he said.
 “So I did.”

-Gallien said he simply assumed he was wrong about the rules.
+Gallien said he assumed he was wrong about the rules.
+Later that day, he confirmed from a search online that he was indeed ineligible to vote for parliamentary races.

-A first-year American student at Queen’s, who should have been entirely ineligible to vote as neither an EU nor a Commonwealth citizen, said he voted at the St Clement’s polling station after receiving both polling cards in the mail.
+A first-year American student at Queen’s – who should have been entirely ineligible to vote in any race as neither an EU nor a Commonwealth citizen – said he voted at the St Clement’s polling station after receiving both polling cards in the mail.

 Both students at Queen’s had been mistakenly entered as British citizens on the electoral register.